Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

 - Fast internet speed

 These are all important in your productivity and sanity.
-You can certainly upgrade all your office supplies.
-But, it’s something you still need to consider.
+Yes, you can certainly upgrade all your office supplies.
+But, it’s still something you need to consider.

-A lot of engineering today requires a powerful computer.
-You use many different demanding software tools.
+A lot of engineering work today requires a powerful computer.
+For example, I use demanding CAD and design simulation software.
+Most computers couldn’t handle these software tools.

-A lot of engineers can work remotely.
-But, company culture plays a large role if engineers are given this freedom.
+Many engineers can work remotely.
+But, company culture plays a large role if engineers have this choice.

-Sometimes an outdated company culture makes great possibilities very difficult.
+Sometimes outdated company cultures make optimal work models difficult.
 I understand it’s a big change, especially for older engineers.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER